Houzy116/ALLUM/README.md

 # Satellites Reveal Recent Increases in Global Land Surface Albedo that Moderate Global Warming

-This repository contains the code and data for the study titled **"Satellites reveal recent increases in global land surface albedo that moderate global warming"**.
+This repository contains the code and some intermediate data for the study titled **"Satellites reveal recent increases in global land surface albedo that moderate global warming"**.

 ## Repository Structure